Perrishnikov/Salsify-Pipeify-v2/readme.md

 ...
 Delete a row
 [] Reimport a Pipeify export

+Push to Github.
+See if it works there
 [] Changing Option, reverts edited table data.
 Save to localstorage before change?
 [] Style each partcode together?
 [] Style each ingredient type together?